As a search and rescue team crew leader, Outbound Dan Human delivers his best tips for hiking safely in all seasons.

 Take Free ICS Classes

 Getting certified in Incident Command System procedures is a free and easy process.
-Achieve most of your certification classes online for free at FEMA Emergency Management Institute.
+Achieve most of your certification classes online for free at the FEMA site.
 After completing an online training module you'll receive a professional printable certificate.